 Puddings, ice cream and fruit

 Less sweet and healthier are the milk-based dishes, popular everywhere.
 Süpangile (“süp” for short, a corruption of soupe d’Anglais) is an incredibly dense, rich chocolate pudding with sponge or a biscuit embedded inside.
-More modest are keşkül (vanilla and nut-crumble custard), and sütlaç (rice pudding) – one dessert that’s consistently available in ordinary restaurants.
+More modest are keşkül (vanilla and nut-crumble custard) and sütlaç (rice pudding) – one dessert that’s consistently available in ordinary restaurants.
 The most complicated dish is tavukgöğsü, a cinnamon-topped morsel made from hyper-boiled and strained chicken breast, semolina starch and milk.
 Kazandibi (literally “bottom of the pot”) is tavukgöğsü residue with a dark crust on the bottom – not to be confused with fırın sütlaç, which is actually sütlaç pudding with a scorched top baked in a clay dish.

-Summer fruit (meyve), generally means kavun (Persian melon, honeydew) or karpuz (watermelon).
+Summer fruit (meyve) generally means kavun (Persian melon, honeydew) or karpuz (watermelon).
 Autumn choices include kabak tatlısı (candied squash with walnut chunks and kaymak, or clotted cream) or ayva tatlısı (stewed quince served with nuts or dried fruit, topped with kaymak and dusted with grated pistachio).

 Herbal teas are also popular, particularly ıhlamur (linden flower), kuşburnu (rose hip), papatya (camomile) and ada çay (“island” tea), an infusion of a sage common in coastal areas.
-The much-touted apple tea (elma çay) contains chemicals and not a trace of apple essence.
+The much-touted apple tea (elma çay) contains chemicals and not a trace of real apple essence.

 The market is dominated by two large vintners: Doluca (try their Antik premium labels, or Moskado Sek) and Kavaklıdere (whose Çankaya white, Angora red and Lâl rose are commendable).
 Kavaklıdere also produces a sparkling white, İnci Damalası, the closest thing to local champagne.
 Other smaller, regional brands to watch for include Turasan, Narbağ, and Peribacası (Cappadocia).
 Feyzi Kutman red in particular is superb, though rarely found outside the largest centres; another affordable Aegean producer worth sampling is Sevilen, which makes organic reds – Merlot and Cabernet – at premium prices, good whites and a palatable, MOR label, Tellibağ.
-Similarly confined to their areas of production are Majestik red, available only around İzmir, cheap-and-cheerful wines from Şirince, plus the vintners of Bozcaada, covered in detail.
+Similarly confined to their areas of production are Majestik red, available only around İzmir, cheap-and-cheerful wines from Şirince, plus the vintners of Bozcaada.

 Rakı and other spirits